-To see a list of all publications, please click here.
+For a list of all publications, please see here.

 ProGeM: A framework for the prioritisation of candidate causal genes at molecular quantitative trait loci.